monfresh/Fix-my-Tumblr-tags/README.markdown

 Since Tumblr wasn't going to do anything about this, I decided to learn Ruby and wrote this Rails app to fix my tags, and to allow everyone else to fix theirs.

+## Which post types are supported?

+As of April 26, 2012, all post types are supported, except for audio posts.
+There is a problem with the Tumblr v2 API that prevents audio posts from being edited.
+I have reported the bug to Tumblr and am waiting to hear back from them.

 ## Thanks